Most plant enthusiasts favor Hoya serpens as an indoor plant because of its green blossoms with a purple tint at the center.

 On average, Hoya serpens should be repotted every two years, depending on the environment and its growth rate.

-You can also change their potting mixture every year to make the plant grow even quicker.
-Repotting helps prevent the excessive accumulation of salt, minerals, and water in the roots.
+You can change their potting mixture yearly to make the plant grow even quicker.
+Repotting helps prevent excessive salt, minerals, and water accumulation in the roots.

 Do not use a much larger container for repotting compared to the original.
-It can lead to excessive exergy for root development, ignoring the shoot growth.
+It can lead to excessive energy for root development, ignoring the shoot growth.

-I recommend using terracotta pots for repotting as it is the most suitable for the plant.
+Use a terracotta pot for repotting, as it is the most suitable for the plant.
 It helps maintain the soil moisture while preventing overwatering of the soil.

 Tips to Repot Hoya Serpens

-- Hoya is a toxic plant, so you will need to put on safety measures like goggles, masks, and gloves.
+- Hoya is a toxic plant, so you must put on safety measures like goggles, masks, and gloves.